Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The Learning Curve

 Now, let me spill some truth: my lovely, wobbly picnic table was a masterpiece in its own right, but it definitely wasn’t going to win any awards.
-The screws were a little crooked, and a few bits of wood didn’t line up just so.
+The were a little crooked, and a few bits of wood didn’t line up just so.
 Even the finish I chose—an outdoor stain that was too dark for my taste—didn’t quite work out as planned.
 You could see every imperfection.
 But you know what?
 I didn’t care.
 I had created this with my two hands.

 That first cookout was a big deal, too.
 I remember my family giggling as they sat on it, making jokes about its ‘character.’
 But the kids never once complained—it was simply a gathering space.
 We shared laughs over burgers and homemade lemonade, all while I sat there, knowing that my table wasn’t perfect, but it was ours.